 You may bring in your own stores, contacts, or accounts.
-Once added to the pipeline, they follow normal rules:
+Once added to the pipeline, they follow normal rules and terms as noted above, including, without limitation:

 You earn 10% on all orders.

 You follow the same check-in expectations.